-The very first project that we did in Liberia, long before One Body One Hope was even an organization, was a rice drive.
-Nicole and Aaron Baart had been home had been home from Africa for less than six weeks when we received a call from our new friend: “The people in my congregation are starving.
+The very first project that we did in Liberia, long before One Body One Hope was an organization, was a rice drive.
+Aaron and Nicole Baart had been home from Africa for just under six weeks and received a phone call from a new friend: “The people in my congregation are starving.
 Can you help?”

-We quickly collected enough money to buy a bag of rice and a jug of oil for every member of the church.
-A month later, we received the same call.
-And the following month and the following.
-By the time we had done four rice drives, we realized that we wanted to do more.
+We quickly collected enough money to buy a bag of rice and a jug of oil for every member of the church family.
+A month later, we received the same call; and the following month and the following.
+By the time we had finished four rice drives, we realized that we wanted to do more.
 Buying bags of rice for starving Christians across the world wasn’t a very fulfilling experience for us or them.

 Sending money to stave off starvation felt insufficient and like the wrong kind of help.
+Sure, the aid helped in the short term, but we wondered how we could do more and bring development.
 If nothing changed, the rice drives would become a cyclical thing while still not solving the problem.
 We didn’t want to simply keep our friends from starving.
-We wanted to provide the resources and opportunities for them to change their lives.
-To enable them to solve the root of the problem, so that we didn't fall into the dangerous role of benefactor and victim.
+We wanted to provide the resources and opportunities for them to change their lives and bring development rather than only aid.
 We wanted to encourage and empower.

-One Body One Hope was born out of that desire, that longing to connect friend to friend, brother to brother.
-Even in those early days we wanted to honor and respect the culture, beliefs, and intrinsic humanity in our fellow image-bearers of God.
-We weren’t always good at it and we learned a lot along the way (some of it the hard way!), but we can honestly say that the deep relationships we have with our Liberian brothers and sisters are loving, mutual, and based on trust and respect that a handout could never engender.
+One Body One Hope was born out of that desire, longing to connect friend to friend, brother to brother.
+Even in those early days, we wanted to honor and respect the culture, beliefs and intrinsic humanity in our role as image-bearers of Christ.
+We were not always good at it and we have learned a lot along the way, sometimes the hard way!
+However, we can honestly say that the deep relationships we have built with our Liberian brothers and sisters are loving, mutual and based on trust and respect, which a handout could never engender.

 We want to empower Emmanuel and his congregations to feed their own communities.
 To return to the soil, the land they’ve been given by God himself, and to equip them to provide for their own families and the children of Liberia.

-With the help of One Body One Hope and great determination and work from our Liberian friends, the 8-acre farm has grown into a 220-acre land with enormous physical and spiritual opportunities for the people of Liberia and the AVDC church community.
+Emmanuel has had the dream that one day we would be able to grow a lot of food to help the Christian community and to help the children of Liberia.
+In 2013, the Harbel Farm was started with an 8-acre farm.
+In 2015, with the help of One Body One Hope and great determination and work from our Liberian friends, the 8-acre farm grew into a 152-acre parcel with enormous physical and spiritual opportunities for the people of Liberia and the Abide in the Vide Disciples Church community.